murraycoding/Python_Examples/README.md

     import pandas as pd

+### Data types in Pandas

+#### Series
+Series is a special data type in Pandas which is essentially a numPy array with an index.
+This index must be hashable, meaning it has a label next to the value in the array (either an integer or string label).

 ### Reading and getting information from CSV files
 Pandas gives a read csv method.
 This method is used to write the information into memory.
 In the example in the data, we are working with covid data from italy on a day-by-day basis.
 This example will be used throughout the notes on panadas.